Hydrodynamic limit of the symmetric exclusion process on complete Riemannian manifolds and principal bundles

 We estimate

 and

-for some constant $C_2 > 0$ depending only on $k, \mu$ and $\vhh$, where in the last inequality we used the fact that since $\varphi$ is compactly supported, one can uniformly control the volume of balls in the $h_1$-thickening of its support; denote by $S_{m-1}$ the surface of the unit sphere in $\R^m$,
+for some constant $C_2(k, \mu, m, \varphi)$ where in the last inequality we used the fact that, since $\varphi$ is compactly supported, one can uniformly control the volume of balls in the $h_1$-thickening of its support;

 Then, using estimates \eqref{eq:Y^i(X^l) estimate} and \eqref{eq:Var Y^i(X^l)} for \cref{thm:Bernstein's inequality}, namely, Bernstein's inequality, together with the union bound, we obtain an exponential bound for $P_1^{(n)}$;